 3. Rural Providers Face Aging Infrastructure

 Every industry that uses electronic systems and software has added expenses that they must include in their annual budgets.
 Data security and privacy programs cost money to implement and maintain.
-Medical information is among some of the most sensitive data that needs handling.
+Medical information is among the most sensitive data that needs handling.
 The public has grown accustomed to demanding that their data be secure and accessible to authorized parties only.
 Healthcare organizations must make concerted efforts to meet their patient’s expectations.
 However, cyberattacks have failed despite the strictest security policies and procedures.
 Bolstering data warehouses and physical infrastructure is an ongoing burden that healthcare organizations must deal with on top of their other expenses.

 Many of these organizations are becoming more vulnerable as time goes on because they cannot keep up with the financial rigors of updating their computing platforms.